Hagiography: Oriental Orthodoxy

 The Oriental Orthodox Churches also have their own hagiographic traditions.
 For instance, Ethiopian Orthodox Tewahedo Church hagiographies in the Ge'ez language are known as gadl (Saint's Life).
 There are some 200 hagiographies about indigenous saints.
 They are among the most important Medieval Ethiopian written sources, and some have accurate historical information.
 They are written by the disciples of the saints.
 Some were written a long time after the death of a saint, but others were written not long after the saint's demise.
 Fragments from an Old Nubian hagiography of Saint Michael are extant.

 Judaism

-Jewish hagiographic writings is common in the case of Talmudic and Kabbalistic writings and later in the Hasidic movement.